-The principal activity of the Company consists of producing, selling and exporting white cement and related products.
+The principal activity of the Company consists of producing, selling and exporting Portland cement and related products.

-The parent company is Holcim (Liban) S.A.L.
-The ultimate parent company Holcim Ltd. and the address of its registered office is Grafenauweg 10-6300 Zug-Switzerland.
+The Company is owned to the extent of 52% by Holcibel S.A., Belgium, the parent Company as at December 31, 2021 and 2020.
+The ultimate parent company is Holcim Ltd. and the address of its registered office is Grafenauweg 10-6300 Zug-Switzerland.